-I've done a lot of pre-filing cases and child pornography cases under California Penal Code 311 in Los Angeles county and I think pre-filing investigation is an important subject to talk about.
+I've done a lot of pre-filing cases and child pornography cases under California Penal Code 311 in Los Angeles county, and I think the pre-filing investigation is an important subject to talk about.

 Because in these cases, a lot of times what you see happening is, people are using various devices to view and distribute child pornography:

 The police are finding out about it in various manners.
-Maybe a victim comes forward because their parents found on their phone, some sort of child pornography being passed back and forth between the underaged girl and the male perpetrator.
+Maybe a victim comes forward because their parents found on their phone some child pornography being passed back and forth between the underaged girl and the male perpetrator.

 Chat Rooms & Search Warrants

-Other times, they are are in chat rooms.
-Somebody chats with them and then they're able to trace that person's IP address.
+Other times, they are in chat rooms.
+Somebody chats with them, and then they can trace that person's IP address.

-Sometimes people share files and the police crack into that and they can see all the people who looked at those particular child pornography files and they just take their time and hit them one at a time and execute search warrants at their house.
-When they get to the house, they number one:
+Sometimes people share files, and the police crack into that, and they can see all the people who looked at those particular child pornography files, and they just take their time and hit them one at a time and execute search warrants at their house.
+When they get to the house, the number one:

 - first try to get a statement from the person to incriminate him; and